PostgREST/postgrest/install.rst

   The database schema to expose to REST clients.
 Tables, views and stored procedures in this schema will get API endpoints.

+  This schema gets added to the `search_path <https://www.postgresql.org/docs/11/ddl-schemas.html#DDL-SCHEMAS-PATH>`_ of every request.

 .. _db-anon-role:

 db-anon-role